9 Etiquette Lessons Every Child Should Learn This Year

-How to introduce himself or herself
+How to introduce themselves

 You only get to make one first impression, and how you introduce yourself often determines the kind of impression you make.
 This lesson is essential as it's a three-for-one learning opportunity: Showing children how to properly introduce themselves teaches them first, to share their first and last names with their new acquaintances; second, to look that person directly in the eye when speaking to them; and third, how to give a good handshake (a firm, but gentle squeeze is the name of the game).